amirr0r/notes/Linux/memo.md

 One last UID is **the saved user ID**, this allows a process to switch between the effective UID and real UID, vice versa.
 This is useful because we don't want our process to run with elevated privileges all the time, it's just good practice to use special privileges at specific times.

-There is also what we called [the Sticky Bit](https://linuxjourney.com/lesson/sticky-bit)
+There is also what we called [the Sticky Bit](https://linuxjourney.com/lesson/sticky-bit) : only the owner or the root user can delete or modify the file.

 ```js
 // get description of a youtube video